AbdullahIbnaHasan/AbdullahIbnaHasan.github.io/_pages/about.md

 ---

-Hello,

-This is Md Abdullah Evna Hasan, I have completed my DVM degree (2018-2024) from  <a href="https://bau.edu.bd/">Bangladesh Agricultural University</a>.
-Currently, I am pursuing my Master's Degree in Microbiology at the <a href="https://vmh.bau.edu.bd/">Department of Microbiology And Hygiene</a> as well as working as a Graduate Research Assistant at <a href="https://vmh.bau.edu.bd/profile/VMH1005">Professor Dr. Md.
-Tanvir Rahman</a>'s Lab since April 2024.
-I am working on various projects involving various organisms such as *Enterococcus spp., E coli, pseudomonas spp., and Klebsiella pneumoniae*.
+I am Md Abdullah Evna Hasan, a veterinary microbiologist with a strong focus on antimicrobial resistance, nosocomial infections and emerging zoonotic threats.
+I completed my DVM (2018–2024) at <a href="https://bau.edu.bd/"> Bangladesh Agricultural University</a> and currently a MS FELLOW in Microbiology at the <a href="https://vmh.bau.edu.bd/"> Department of Microbiology and Hygiene </a>.
+Since April 2024, I have been working as a Graduate Research Assistant in <a href="https://vmh.bau.edu.bd/profile/VMH1005"> Professor Dr. Md.
+Tanvir Rahman </a>’s Laboratory, where I investigate nosocomial and ESKAPE pathogens (Enterococcus spp., Escherichia coli, Pseudomonas spp., and Klebsiella pneumoniae) in veterinary environments including livestock, poultry, and surrounding ecosystems.

-I have good communication and leadership skills.
-Also possess an enthusiastic, optimistic, and quick learning spirit of working hard to improve skills and assimilate new techniques and technologies, applying them consciously to make productive and successful outcomes.
-I strongly believe in teamwork and always takes care of my responsibilities.
+Through these experiences, I have built strong expertise in pathogen detection and molecular characterization, while cultivating a deep commitment to tackling the global challenge of antimicrobial resistance.
+I am particularly driven to explore how resistant pathogens circulate across animals, humans, and the environment, and to translate this knowledge into One Health–based solutions.
+With curiosity, determination, and a collaborative spirit, my ultimate goal is to contribute meaningfully to global efforts against drug-resistant infections and the protection of public health.

 ---